ihmeuw/vivarium_research/docs/source/models/causes/neonatal/neonatal_sepsis.rst

 Assumptions and Limitations
 +++++++++++++++++++++++++++

-Our focus on YLLs only will underestimate the total burden of sepsis, and therefor also underestimate the DALYs averted by interventions that reduce the risk of sepsis.
-However, we expect this to be an underestimate of less than 10%.
+Focusing solely on YLLs will likely underestimate the total burden of sepsis and, consequently, the DALYs averted by interventions that reduce sepsis risk.
+However, we anticipate this underestimation to be less than 10%.

-Our strategy of splitting overall mortality risk into subcause-specific mortality risk is an approximation that might over or underestimate the burden of sepsis, depending on the other causes that included and the order in which they are considered.
-Since all of these mortality risks are small, we expect this to lead to an error of less than 1%.
+Our approach of dividing overall mortality risk into subcause-specific mortality risks is an approximation that may either overestimate or underestimate the burden of sepsis, depending on the other included causes and their order of consideration.
+Given that these mortality risks are relatively small, we expect this to result in an error of less than 1%.

 Cause Model Diagram